Are you an advisor? Go to Unbiased Pro

 RBC vs. TD Wealth, Scotia Wealth, and BMO Nesbitt Burns

-RBC Wealth$250K–$1M+High-net-worth, retirees, familiesDeep expertise, estate planning
+RBC Wealth$2,500 to $1M+High-net-worth, retirees, familiesDeep expertise, estate planning

 TD Wealth$100K+Mid-to-high-net-worth clientsBroad digital tools and TD ETFs

 RBC stands out for its deep advisor bench, strong private banking, and high trust levels, particularly among long-time clients.
+Some options allow for a much smaller investment to get involved with RBC Wealth Management.

 Who should use RBC Wealth Management?